typestack/class-transformer/README.md

-# Serializer.ts
+# constructor-utils

+Its ES6 and Typescript era.
+Nowadays you are working with classes and constructor objects more then before.
+You'll need set of utils to work with them.

+## Release notes

+**0.0.13**

+* Library has changed its name from `serializer.ts` to `constructor-utils`.
+* Added `constructor-utils/constructor-utils` namespace.

+## Installation

+1. Install module:

+    `npm install constructor-utils --save`

+2. Use [typings](https://github.com/typings/typings) to install all required definition dependencies.

+    `typings install`

+3. ES6 features are used, so you may want to install [es6-shim](https://github.com/paulmillr/es6-shim) too:

+    `npm install es6-shim --save`

+    if you are building nodejs app, you may want to `require("es6-shim");` in your app. or if you are building web app, you man want to add `<script src="path-to-shim/es6-shim.js">` on your page.

+## Transform plain object to constructor and versa

-Sometimes you want to map raw json objects to the ES6 **classes** you have.
-For example, if you are getting json object from your backend, some api or from files, and after you `JSON.parse` it you have a plain javascript object, not instance of class you have created.
+Sometimes you want to transform plain javascript objects to the ES6 **classes** you have.
+For example, if you are getting json object from your backend, some api or from files, and after you `JSON.parse` it you have a plain javascript object, not instance of class you have.

 For example you have a list of users in your `users.json` you are trying to load: